Wet sub: Military use

 The Motorised Submersible Canoe, developed by the British Special Operations Executive during World War II, is another example.

+SEAL Team Six used two wet subs to reach the North Korean shore during the 2019 SEAL Team Six operation in North Korea.

 Hobbyists

 A wet sub is attractive to the amateur or small commercial builder since many of the problems associated with a dry sub are avoided as only the propulsion and power systems need to be waterproof and life support is much less of an issue than it is with a sealed occupant chamber.
 Complete submarines of this type are also available commercially.

 Wet sub designs are often used for human-powered submarines because they are smaller and lighter than dry submarines.
 An example is the pedal-operated wet-sub called "the Scubster", which is powered by a twin propeller connected to the pedal belt.

 Research

-Every two years, a human-powered submarine race takes place at the Naval Warfare Surface Center in Bethesda, Maryland.
+Every two years, a human-powered submarine race takes place at the Naval Surface Warfare Center in Bethesda, Maryland.